 -Finding people who want to fully embrace a lifestyle where radical house church can thrive can be difficult to find.
 Yes, you can Google some search results, find a particular house church leader’s website, sign up and be introduced to groups in your area that they have started, but be advised not all house churches are created equal.
 There are just as many doctrinal splinters of house churches as there are in traditional churches.
 Some house churches are Calvinists, some are Arminian, some are Sabbatarians and some are charismatic.
 Some claim that they embrace all Christian doctrinal backgrounds and still some others claim that they don’t have any doctrinal persuasion that they lead from.
 A few I’ve found even claim that they don’t have leaders in their movement and put this forth by omitting names and profiles of their leadership on their websites.
 So even though house church is a relatively small community there is a deep ocean of diversity to wade through.
 And if you are not careful you will get misled, let down, or burned.

--Then, unless you are coming from the same denominational background, you might have to deal with doctrinal disagreements with those in your community.
+-Then, if you do find yourself in a radical house church, you will have to deal with doctrinal disagreements with those in your community.
 When you have an open format, and everyone is allowed to share, you find out that not everyone has come to the same spiritual conclusions as you.
 Be prepared to work out issues about God’s sovereignty, healing, speaking in tongues, role of leaders, prayer, suffering, evangelism, and even the purpose of the church.
 It can get ugly.

 -Everyone has a slightly different idea of what a house church is and how it should function.
 So, there’s always a push and pull from people trying to nudge the community in the direction they think it should go or what it should look like.